 IAS 7 Statements of cash flows.
 As of January 1, 2017, the Company adopted the amendments within IAS 7 which require disclosure of information enabling users of financial statements to evaluate changes in liabilities arising from financing activities, including both changes arising from cash flows and non-cash changes.
-The adoption of the amendments to IAS 7 did not have a significant impact on the Company's consolidated financial statements.
+The adoption of the amendments to IAS 7 did not have a significant impact on the Company's unaudited condensed interim consolidated financial statements.

 IAS 12 Income taxes.
-Beginning January 1 2017, the Company adopted the amendments to IAS 12 which provide clarification on the requirements to the recognition of deferred tax assets for unrealized losses on debt instruments measured at fair value.
-The adopted of the amendments to IAS 12 did not have a significant impact on the Company's consolidated financial statements.
+Beginning January 1, 2017, the Company adopted the amendments to IAS 12 which provide clarification on the requirements to the recognition of deferred tax assets for unrealized losses on debt instruments measured at fair value.
+The adoption of the amendments to IAS 12 did not have a significant impact on the Company's unaudited condensed interim consolidated financial statements.

-(ii) Recent accounting pronouncements
+(ii) Recent accounting pronouncement

-The Company has reviewed new accounting pronouncements that have been issued but are not yet effective at March 31, 2017.
+The Company has reviewed new accounting pronouncements that have been issued but are not yet effective at June 30, 2017.
 These include: